BAM-hub/portfolio.Astro/README.md

 ## What I'm working on
 * Picking Color scheme.
 * Skills design.
-* Improve color contrast in Skills
+* Improve color contrast
-* Improve Skills Layout
+* Improve Layout
 * Improve Whitespace

 ## To Do